 So, a younger person driving a new, high powered sports car can expect to pay particularly high premiums.

 For this reason, some insurers will put an age limit (say, 25) on those who want to insure sports cars.
 Given that what defines a sports car is somewhat disputable, you’ll need to check with your provider as to what regulations they have in place if you’re a 20 year old wanting to take out cover for your new sports car.

 How to get Low Cost Insurance for Sports Cars

 First things first, if you’re set on keeping your premiums low, you’ll want to resist the temptations to add any modifications to your high performance sports car that make it more powerful or attractive.

 That being said, if you want to modify your car in any way that improves security, by adding immobilisers for example, you’ll actually see your premiums fall.

 One good thing about insuring sports cars is that, similarly to classic cars, those who drive them often don’t do so particularly often.
 Perhaps you have one car you use during the week for day-to-day tasks, but you only take out your flash sports car for a driver every weekend, or take it out with the top down on warm summer’s days.
 This reduced mileage will be reflected by reduced premiums, you should just make sure, if you’ve agreed a mileage limit with your insurer, that you actually stick to it.
 If you don’t, you might find your policy invalidated.

 Another crossover with sports cars and classic cars is that you will often find car clubs associated with each brand or model.
 By joining one of these, you can often find discounts on insurance by up to 15% will be offered to you – making membership invaluable financially as well as socially.

-If you want to guarantee the best deals available, the best thing you can do is to shop around and compare quotes online using a sports car insurance comparison service like ours.
+If you want to guarantee the best deals available, the best thing you can do is to shop around and compare quotes online using a comparison service.